mohsinalimat/SwiftyMotionManager/README.md

 ## Integration

-#### Manually (iOS 7+, OS X 10.9+)
+#### Manually (iOS 8+, OS X 10.9+)
-To use this library in your project manually you may:

-1. for Projects, just drag SwiftySensorControl.swift to your project tree.
+1. for Projects, just drag and drop SwiftySensorControl.swift to your project tree.
-2. for Workspaces, include the whole SwiftySensorControl.xcodeproj
+2. for Workspaces, include the entire SwiftySensorControl project.

 ## Usage